 Oversized Fishnet Tights, $9.02; at ASOS

 “These tights are beyond soft and mine have lasted me for years.
-They’re also totally opaque (like, could wear them as pants if you were so inclined—though maybe not out of the house) and don’t dig into your waist at all, which is my ultimate pet peeve.”—Hilary George-Parkin, fashion editor
+They’re also totally opaque (like, you could wear them as pants if you were so inclined, though maybe don't do that out of the house) and they don’t dig into your waist at all—my ultimate pet peeve.”—Hilary George-Parkin, fashion editor

 Donna Karan Hosiery Signature Perfect Opaque Tights, $20; at Bare Necessities

 “Ah yes, the holy grail of opaque tights.
 These are pretty close to perfect as far as hosiery goes, and while, yes, the price is about equivalent to a pair of jeans, the cost-per-wear ends up being pennies, since they’re basically indestructible.
 Plus, they're warm enough to stand up to New York winters, which is nice when I'm feeling too stubborn to just put on some damn pants instead.”—Hilary George-Parkin, fashion editor

 Ind.
 100 Leg Support Tights, $85; at Wolford